pulumi/docs/aws/iam.md

 ---
-title: "How to create an AWS Identity and Access Management service with Pulumi"
+title: "How to create an AWS Identity and Access Management (IAM) service with Pulumi"
 cloud: "AWS"
 service: "IAM"
 description: "enables you to manage access to AWS services and resources securely"